norly/elmcan/readme.rst

 -------------

-This driver is an effort to turn abundant ELM327 based OBD interfaces into full-fledged (as far as possible) CAN interfaces.
+This driver is an effort to turn abundant ELM327 based OBD interfaces into full fledged (as far as possible) CAN interfaces.

-Since the ELM327 was never meant to be a stand-alone CAN controller, the driver has to switch between its modes as quickly as possible in order to fake full-duplex operation.
+Since the ELM327 was never meant to be a stand alone CAN controller, the driver has to switch between its modes as quickly as possible in order to fake full-duplex operation.

-As such, elmcan is a best-effort driver.
+As such, elmcan is a best effort driver.
 However, this is more than enough to implement simple request-response protocols (such as OBD II), and to monitor broadcast messages on a bus (such as in a vehicle).